Ark Apiary logo: circular beehive emblem with a central cross, followed by the word ark apiary.

 Did you know it takes about 90,000 miles of flying and roughly 2 million flower visits to make a single pound of honey?
 When you taste honey, remember just how connected you are to the world around you — and give thanks for all that creation does to give us life.

-ARK Apiary at a Glance
+Apiary at a Glance

 From the Bee Yard